cohesity/terraform-provider-cohesity/README.md

 ## <a name ="suggest"></a> Suggestions or Feedback :raised_hand:

 We would love to hear from you.
 Please send your questions and feedback to: *support@cohesity.com*

+## Disclaimer:

+The scripts, recipes, and integrations provided here are community-contributed or best-effort solutions from Cohesity engineering and ecosystem partners.
+These resources are not officially supported by Cohesity Support or Field teams.
+For production-grade use or enterprise implementation support, please contact Cohesity Professional Services or your account team.